TUI & Dashboard

 | TurnSeparator | Thin horizontal rule between turns |

-Each tool call renders as a compact card with the tool name (glyph + label), a one-line args summary, and a collapsible result preview.
-53 tools are mapped to distinctive glyphs.
+Each tool call renders as a compact card with the tool name, one-line args summary, and a collapsible result preview.

-- Collapsed — shows tool name, args summary, first 12 lines of result
+- Collapsed — tool name, args summary, and a short result preview

 Expansion